 - Counsel advising three public authorities on complex FOI requests and information law, following investigations.

-- Junior counsel to the Police and Crime Commissioner in disciplinary proceedings against former Chief Constable Nick Gargan.
+- Junior counsel to two Police and Crime Commissioner in separate disciplinary proceedings against chief officers.

 - Junior counsel to Greater Manchester Police in a test case regarding false imprisonment and Article 5, ECHR.

 Aaron contributes to the Medical Law Reports and Police Professional.
 He has published reviews and articles in the Law Quarterly Review, Oxford University Commonwealth Law Journal, the Journal of Industrial Relations and various book chapters.